 Use and implementation of basic data structures including linked lists, stacks, and queues.
 Use of advanced structures such as binary trees and hash tables.
 Object-oriented design including interfaces, polymorphism, encapsulation, abstract data types, pre-/post-conditions.
 Recursion.
 Uses Java and Java Collections.
 Prerequisites: CSE 8B or CSE 11, and concurrent enrollment with CSE 15L.

 Hands-on exploration of software development tools and techniques.
 Investigation of the scientific process as applied to software development and debugging.
 Emphasis is on weekly hands-on laboratory experiences, development of laboratory notebooking techniques as applied to software design.
-Prerequisites: CSE 8B, or CSE 11.
-Concurrent enrollment with CSE 12.
+Prerequisites: CSE 8B or CSE 11, and concurrent enrollment with CSE 12.

 CSE 21.
 Mathematics for Algorithms and Systems (4)

 This course will provide an introduction to the discrete mathematical tools needed to analyze algorithms and systems.
 Enumerative combinatorics: basic counting principles, inclusion-exclusion, and generating functions.
 Matrix notation.
 Applied discrete probability.
 Finite automata.
 Credit not offered for both Math 15B and CSE 21.
 Equivalent to Math 15B.
 Prerequisites: CSE 20 or Math 15A.

 CSE 30.
 Computer Organization and Systems Programming (4)

 Introduction to organization of modern digital computers—understanding the various components of a computer and their interrelationships.
 Study of a specific architecture/machine with emphasis on systems programming in C and Assembly languages in a UNIX environment.
 Prerequisites: CSE 12, CSE 15L, or consent of instructor.